wangyihuan123/plate_detection/timesheet.md

 install opencv via pip
 install matplotlib, numpy and other libs on conda(optional)

-write a simple loop to capture every frame and display for the first start.
+write a simple loop to capture every frame and display  from the test video for the first start.

 install/compile openalpr(https://github.com/openalpr/openalpr/wiki/Compilation-instructions-(Ubuntu-Linux)) and tesseract-ocr(https://tesseract-ocr.github.io/tessdoc/Home.html)
 But, failed on alpr -c us ea7the.jpg (https://github.com/openalpr/openalpr/wiki/Compilation-instructions-(Ubuntu-Linux)), seem tesseract or lib installation not complete

-try docker way to test openalpr for now
+try docker way to test openalpr for now, althoug it is

-install sqlite and sqlite-browser create database and table
+install sqlite and sqlite-browser create database and table insert data into the table

+build the first application by combining the video, openalpr and sqlite

+issue: openalpr can't detect any plate number from the test video test openalpr cloud api successfully: maybe the cloud api has some improvement based on the open source.
+That's why the cloud api is not free.

+question:
+how to deal with multiple cars?

+todo:
+compile install openalpr for performance, need to fix tesseract install issue